amanthei/amanthei/README.md

 - 🏦 Working at Monzo
 - 🕹️ Playing a bunch of No Man's Sky
-- 🚇 Reading Parisian Days by Banine
+- 📚 Reading Parisian Days by Banine
 - 🎧 Listening to Cortex
-- 🥘 Cooking more often in 2023
+- 🇫🇷 Learning more French in 2024
 - 🐘 Trying to figure out [Mastodon](https://mastodon.social/@xoalexo)

 <sub>Illustration: [Inter Poster- Community](https://www.figma.com/community/file/879295107760553394/Inter-Poster--Community) by Lalu Triawanri</sub>